 Booking.com also has a nice range of flats for short-term rent in London and you can read reviews before booking.

-Hotels.com has a range of flats for short-term rent in London ordered by distance from the centre of town.
+Hotels.com has a range of flats for short-term rent in London ordered by distance from the center of town.

-Always remember to read the reviews, check the location and do some research before booking your flat or serviced apartment in London.
-You are more than welcome to write to us and ask for a personalised recommendation.
+Always remember to read the reviews, check the location, and do some research before booking your flat or serviced apartment in London.
+You are more than welcome to write to us and ask for a personalized recommendation.

 Apartments in Kensington

-Kensington is one of the better, more upmarket areas of London, close to the centre, near a number of good museums, and near the Kensington High Street, a street filled with some of London’s top shops.
+Kensington is one of the better, more upmarket areas of London, close to the center, near a number of good museums, and near the Kensington High Street, a street filled with some of London’s top shops.
 51 Kensington Court is an apartment block that could be ideal for a family, with good service, a good location and, from our experience, nice and friendly staff.
-You can compare prices here.

 Hotels.com always has good offers in London.